azmozaffari/Classic-RAG/README.md

 ## Data Encoding for the Vector Database

-We use CLIP for encoding the images and then save them in our  Qdrant Vectore Database.
+We use Image_CLIP_Encoder for encoding the images and then save them in our  Qdrant Vectore Database.
-Qdrant has the feature to accept the data in batch mode which increase the speed of loading the data in the dataset.
+Qdrant has the feature to accept the data in batch mode which increase the speed of loading the data in the database.
-Later, the text prompt also would be encoded using CLIP model and is used for similarity matching in VD.
+Later, the text prompt also is encoded by Text_CLIP_Encoder and is used for similarity matching and ranking in Qdrant VD.

 ## Fashion Dataset